fsantanna-no/gals/src/kt/README.md

 Our goal is to have an application executing with the *very same exact behavior* in multiples machines.
+Whatever happens in one machine should be replicated in the others.
+For instance, a mouse click in one machine should also occur in the other machines at the time and position.
-The idea is to extend the synchronous execution model to a distributed setting.
+Our idea is to extend the synchronous execution model to a distributed setting.
 If we can provide the same sequence of steps in all machines in real time, then we can guarantee that all instances will behave exactly the same.